jefo2k/python-daily-pills/pills/day-018/README.md

 # [Python daily pills] Day 018 - Merging two dictionaries with a single expression

-In this small pill we'll show how to merge two dictionaries with a single expression
+In this little pill we'll show how to merge two dictionaries with a single expression.

 If you dont know what a Python dictionary is please check [this pill](../day-014).